EarthScope/interactive-seismogram-widget/README.md

 # EarthScope Interactive Seismogram Widget

-An interactive seismogram widget for Jupyter notebooks using [Bokeh](https://github.com/bokeh/bokeh).
+An interactive seismogram widget for Jupyter notebooks using [Bokeh](https://github.com/bokeh/bokeh) and [ObsPy](https://github.com/obspy/obspy).
 This widget was originally built as a tool for Earthscope's [Seismology Skill Building Workshop](https://www.earthscope.org/education/skill-building-learning/courses/ssbw/).

 For information on how to use it, please see [the tutorial notebook](./interactive-seismogram-widget/tutorial.ipynb).